ruggeri/tech-notes/randos/zero-knowledge-proof.md

 complete problem.

 You color the map.
 You hash each color (with a nonce).
 This hides the values.
 You send the hashed map to the validator.
+(Note: for ease we can assume there exists a _random oracle_ that maps each input to a uniformly sampled value from its output space.
+But you can get away with a weaker assumption of a _commitment protocol_.)

 You let the validator ask to reveal two adjacent vertices.
 You give the hash pre-image, and they can verify this.